 At the end of the day, we know who Rush is.

-We they don't define Rush Limbaugh's career.
+They don't define Rush Limbaugh's career.

-They they don't e they never understood conservatism ever.
+They never understood conservatism ever.

 They don't want to.

-All they know is smear lies, slander, besmirchment, attack, attack, attack, attack, attack.
+All they know is smear, lies, slander, besmirchment, attack, attack, attack, attack, attack.

 So I'm ignoring that noise.

-Um I want to take a lot of your calls.
+I want to take a lot of your calls.

-We're gonna start with our dear friend Don in Lake Ron Concama, uh, who I know love Rush all these years, and oh we've been friends for many years too.
+We're going to start with our dear friend Don and Lake Ron Konkama, who I know loved Rush all these years.

 Very much so.

-He had addiction to painkillers, didn't stop him.
+He had addiction to painkillers.

-He beat it, he took a time off the radio, he beat it, and he pushed forward.
+He beat it and he pushed forward.

-His whole career forward.
+His whole career.

 Yep.